iamdevlinph/iamdevlinph.github.io-jekyll/_posts/2017-06-22-free-books-for-developers.md

     <li>MEAN Web Development by Haviv</li>
 </ul>

+Some of the technologies covered by these books are: Python, RESTful Web APIs, Node.js, AngularJS, R, Scala, Git, css, and many more.

 These books do come again so always check out the page.

 The offer resets everyday at 08:00AM GMT+8 (Philippine Time).